Emerging Leaders Fellowship

 University of Texas Southwestern Medical Center

-Dr. Villareal is an Assistant Professor and serves as one of the Associate Program Directors in the UT Southwestern Department of Family and Community Medicine Residency Program as well as the Medical Director fof the Parkland Residency Clinic site.
-She completed her residency at UT Southwestern Family and Community Medicine, serving as Chief Resident during her third year, and earning distinctions in Community Medicine and Global Health upon graduation.
-She is active and has held roles in local and state wide organized medicine groups.
-A proud graduate of the STFM Emerging Leaders Program, her academic interests include residency programming, curriculum development, preventive care, leadership. and mentorship.
+Dr Villareal is an assistant professor and serves as one of the associate program directors in the UT Southwestern Department of Family and Community Medicine Residency Program as well as the medical director of the Parkland Residency Clinic site.
+She completed her residency at UT Southwestern Family and Community Medicine, serving as Chief Resident during her third year and earning distinctions in Community Medicine and Global Health upon graduation.
+She has held roles in local and statewide organized medicine groups.
+A graduate of the STFM Emerging Leaders Program, her academic interests include residency programming, curriculum development, preventive care, leadership, and mentorship.

 Bronx Health Collective

-Rubayat “Ricky” Qadeer MD is a Bangladeshi immigrant and family physician from Queens, NY.
-He is currently the Assistant Medical Director in Education & Advocacy at Montefiore’s Bronx Health Collective, as well as an Assistant Professor at Albert Einstein College of Medicine.
-Dr. Qadeer is a fierce advocate and ally for marginalized communities he cares for - including families experiencing homelessness, immigrants seeking asylum, and people seeking gender-affirming care.
-He is passionate about mentorship and is a co-founder of the South Bronx Community Health Leaders (SBxCHL), a pre-health pathway program for underrepresented students seeking careers in medicine.
-Dr. Qadeer is strongly committed to supporting anti-racist spaces and advancing health equity - both in the clinic as well as in the community at large.
+Dr Qadeer is a Bangladeshi immigrant and family physician from Queens, NY.
+He is currently the assistant medical director in education & advocacy at Montefiore’s Bronx Health Collective, as well as an assistant professor at Albert Einstein College of Medicine.
+Dr Qadeer is a fierce advocate and ally for marginalized communities he cares for, including families experiencing homelessness, immigrants seeking asylum, and people seeking gender-affirming care.
+He is passionate about mentorship and a co-founder of the South Bronx Community Health Leaders, a pre-health pathway program for underrepresented students seeking careers in medicine.
+Dr Qadeer is strongly committed to supporting anti-racist spaces and advancing health equity in the clinic.

 John Frey, MD